WiCySCCNY/WiCySCCNY/README.md

-- 👋 Hi, This is the Official Github for the Women in Cybersecurity Student Chapter at City College of New York
+- 👋 Hi, This is the Official Github for the Women in Cybersecurity Student Chapter at CUNY City College of New York
 - 👀 We are interested in Cybersecurity/Information Assurance and empowering all female identifying members within this space.
 - 🌱 We are currently learning
 - 💞️ I’m looking to collaborate on ...